jordancrawfordnz/kauri-bridge/README.md

 A bridge must be setup in the API prior to use.

+### Device Poll Frequency
+``devicePollFrequency`` is how often all devices will be checked for data in seconds.
+This should be something divisible by 60 (for consistancy between clients), otherwise 10 will be used.

+### Data Send Frequency
+``dataSendFrequency`` is how often readings will be pushed to the API as a batch.
+This should be something divisible by 60 (for consistancy between clients), otherwise 10 will be used.

 ### Devices
 A device is not a concept known to the API.
 A device is a single physical device which will contain multipule sensors.

 - ``name`` is used for diagnostic output purposes.
 - ``type`` is used to determine which driver to use.
-- ``pollFrequency`` is how often the device will be checked for data in seconds.
 - ``devicePath`` is the filesystem path to the serial device.

 #### Sensors